 The Internet of Things (IoT) refers to a system of interrelated, internet-connected objects that can collect and transfer data over a wireless network without human intervention.
-To interact with these IoT devices, building an IoT application is important with great User Interface, as all the hardware and software is controlled by the user with this IoT application.
+To interact with these IoT devices, building an IoT application is important with a great User Interface, as all the hardware and software are controlled by the user with this IoT application.

 According to a report by Marina research, an estimated $3 trillion is expected to be accrued IoT by 2025.
 This projection is a clear indicator of where online investment is headed to.

 Now the next question that might be coming to your mind will be about the working of IoT.

 IoT involves hardware and its firmware as well as cloud deployment and an application for users to talk with the running hardware and software.

 Also read:- Firmware and software development in IoT

 User Interacts with whole hardware and software using an interface which could be a mobile or web application.
 It serves the purpose of improving our ability to use the system to maximum potential by just touching user-friendly icons.
 So here we get a requirement for an application developer, to create a simple and robust application to function with the IoT system.

 What should be considered for IoT App Development?